-- Breast Care Nurse support: in the home, at hospital and medical appointments and from our Cottesloe Office.
-Our nurses assist clients in navigating health services, understanding their diagnosis and treatment plan, make informed decisions.
-If necessary, they can liaise and advocate with the treatment team on behalf of a client. - Counselling support: individuals and couples counselling to those with a breast cancer diagnosis and their loved ones.
+• Specialist Breast Care Nurse support: in the home, at hospital and medical appointments and from our Cottesloe Office.
+Our nurses assist clients in navigating health services, understanding their diagnosis and treatment plan, and to make informed decisions.
+In some instances, they liaise and advocate with the treatment team on behalf of a client.

+- Counselling Support: individual and couples counselling to those with a breast cancer diagnosis and their loved ones.
 Our counsellors help clients develop practical strategies to cope with distress, decision making, body image and sexuality concerns.
-They can also work

-- with the client to improve communication with children and family members. - Financial Hardship Assistance: this is available to those experiencing financial hardship due to their breast cancer.
-It can include a voucher to put food on the table, fuel in the car, or payment of a utility bill.
-It also includes assisting a person in accessing additional community support that will enable them to manage during an unavoidable period of extended hardship. - Practical Support: this can include transport to and from appointments; cleaning, gardening, and childcare support. - support Groups: we run 16 monthly support groups for women across several metropolitan and regional locations.
+They can also work with the client to support communication with children and family members. - Financial Assistance: this is available to those experiencing financial hardship due to their breast cancer.
+It can include vouchers to put food on the table, fuel in the car, or payment of a utility bill.
+It also includes assisting a person in accessing additional community support that will enable them to manage during an unavoidable period of extended hardship.

+- Practical Support: this can include transport to and from appointments; cleaning, gardening, and childcare support. - Support Groups: we run 16 monthly support groups for women across several metropolitan and regional locations.
 Groups are specific to the age and the stage of disease of the participants.
 There is also a dedicated support group for partners of people with breast cancer.
-These are professionally facilitated and use a mutual aid model where members share helpful information and coping strategies.
-During the COVID-19 pandemic we piloted the practice of conducting some of these groups online and based on the success, have continued with this practice into 2022. - Therapy Workshops: we run one and two-day workshops that use a range of therapeutic processes to assist clients in calming their stress response, in dealing with fear and uncertainty, communicating with family and loved ones and increasing their resilience. - community to raise awareness on the importance of the early detection of breast cancer, distribute support materials including breast self-examination guides and run health promotion articles via our social media.
-We provide individual client education and group client workshops and seminars to educate and empower clients living with a new or recurrent, or metastatic cancer to better self-manage distress and wellbeing.

-Referrals and connections: we work

-with health professionals in the breast

-cancer treatment centres, including Breast

-surgeons, Oncologists, GP's, Breast Care

-Nurses, Oncology Nurses, Social Workers,
+These are professionally facilitated and use a Supportive Expressive Therapeutic model where members share helpful information and coping strategies.
+During the COVID-19 pandemic we piloted the practice of conducting some of these groups online and based on the success, have continued with this practice throughout 2022 and into 2023. - Therapy Workshops: we run one and two-day workshops that use a range of therapeutic processes to assist clients in calming their stress response, in dealing with fear and uncertainty, communicating with family and loved ones and increasing their resilience. - Education: we deliver talks to the community to raise awareness on the importance of the early detection of breast cancer, distribute support materials including breast self-examination guides and run health promotion articles via our social media.
+We provide individual client education and group client workshops and seminars to educate and empower clients living with a new or recurrent, or metastatic cancer to better self-manage distress and wellbeing. - Referrals and connections: we receive referrals from health professionals in the breast cancer treatment centres, including Breast surgeons, Oncologists, GP's, Breast Care Nurses, Oncology Nurses, Social Workers, Lymphoedema therapists.
+We connect clients with Cancer Council Western Australia,

-Lymphoedema therapists, as well as Cancer

-Council Western Australia and Breast Cancer

-Network Australia to refer clients to existing

-services and broaden their support network.
+Breast Cancer Network Australia and other community support agencies to broaden their support network.